janrain/jump.android/Docs/Jump_Integration_Guide.md

     </manifest>

-**Note**: If you wish to target a version of Android lower than 13 (which is 3.2) you may.
-To do so, change the `android:targetSdkVersion`, to your desired deployment target. _You must still build against API 13+ even when targeting a lower API level._ The build SDK used when compiling your project is defined by your project's local.properties. `android list target` to get a list of targets available in your installation of the Android SDK. `android update project -p . -t target_name_or_target_installation_id` to update the build SDK for your project.
+**Note**: If you wish to target a version of Android lower than 17 you may but this is not supported by Janrain.
+To do so, change the `android:targetSdkVersion`, to your desired deployment target. _You must still build against API 17+ even when targeting a lower API level._ The build SDK used when compiling your project is defined by your project's local.properties. `android list target` to get a list of targets available in your installation of the Android SDK. `android update project -p . -t target_name_or_target_installation_id` to update the build SDK for your project.
 (Note that this does *not* affect your project's `minSdkVersion` or `targetSdkVersion`.